In this tutorial, you will learn how to use nslookup to check DNS records.

 Step#1 Make sure you have connectivity to the DNS server?

-If your client has communication issues to the DNS server then name resolution is not going to work.
+If your client has communication issues with the DNS server then name resolution is not going to work.

 To check what DNS is set on a Windows system use this command: